luisalopresti/AirLens/README.md

 kedro run
 ```

-One may also run individual pipelines or groups of pipeline, as defined in the `pipeline_registry`, using the following:
+One may also run individual pipelines or groups of pipelines, as defined in the `pipeline_registry`, using the following:
 ```
 kedro run --pipeline <pipeline_name>
 ```